 11.1 Right to object

-If the processing of your personal data is based on point (f) of Article 6 (1) GDPR (processing necessary for the purposes of the legitimate interests pursued by the controller), you have the right to object at any time to this processing under the conditions specified by the law, e.g. on grounds relating to your particular situation or in the case of processing for direct marketing purposes.
+If the processing of your personal data is based on point (a) of Article 6 (1) GDPR (processing based on consent) or on point (f) of Article 6 (1) GDPR (processing necessary for the purposes of the legitimate interests pursued by the controller), you have the right to object at any time to this processing under the conditions specified by the law, e.g. on grounds relating to your particular situation or in the case of processing for direct marketing purposes.